 Y4 Teaching Assistant

 I have worked at Connor Downs since 2009.
 I started as a volunteer and then I was fortunate enough to get the role as a SEN T.A.
-I have worked in all KS1 classes including reception and I am currently a class T.A. in Year 5 working alongside Rich Pascoe.
+I have worked in all KS1 classes including reception and I am currently a class T.A. in Year 6 working alongside Mrs Law.

 Whilst I have been working at Connor Downs I have led several intervention groups including funfit, nurture group and phonics additional support.
 I am also a lunch time supervisor working with a nurture group.
 I support the children whilst using lots of activities to help them with their emotional and social skills.